yeahrb/yeah/README.md

 Intuitive abstractions.

   * Game - a container for entities, communicates with a backend, can load maps.
-  * Entity - an actor within a game, can be represented by a visual.
+  * Entity - something that can be represented by a visual in a game.
   * Visual - something that is rendered onto a screen.
-  * Backend - platform bindings to media and input APIs.
+  * Backend - bindings to media and input APIs for a particular platform.
   * Vector - used to represent position, size, velocity...
   * Color - will accept hex, RGB, HSV, and Wikipedia names.
   * Map - will be arrangement of entities in space.